 If you walk south along Los Muertos Beach, you’ll pass by the pier, the various restaurants and many hotels.
 You’ll know you are getting close to Las Pilitas when you spot the seahorse statue, the dark brown-red rocks pockmarking the area, you’ll be able to see The Pulpit in the background, the small hill, that marks the end of Playa Los Muertos.

-If you look at the older photo the one from 1972 (above) or the one from the 1950s (below), you’ll notice just how much it’s changed with time.
+If you look at the older photo the one from 1972 (the before/after photo further above) or the one from 1958, you’ll notice just how much it’s changed with time.
 Sometimes lots of rocks, sometimes (as in the most recent photos) almost completely covered in sand.

 Beaches evolve in time, they are not static geographical features, strong storms can strip beaches of most of their sand and calm times can replenish and expand them.
-Luckily it’s not covered the seahorse up. 🙂
+Luckily it’s not covered the seahorse yet. :-)

 Where is it?